aws-samples/serverless-route-optimization/README.md

-## Serverless Route Optimization
+# Serverless Route Optimization
+This solution was created to help customers get started with an easy to deploy end-to-end route optimization solution.

-This solution was demoed OnAir live at Re:Mars 2022 on 6/22/22.
+It was released and demoed OnAir live at Re:Mars 2022 on 6/22/22.
 Link to come.

 ## Architecture
 <img width="796" alt="Screen Shot 2022-06-21 at 8 47 53 AM" src="https://user-images.githubusercontent.com/73195085/174842637-b81f6a03-c699-475a-a7fa-eb34401237b8.png">